bank-io/bankIO-sdk-php/docs/Api/CommonServicesApi.md

 $config = BankIO\Sdk\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

+$client = HttpClientDiscovery::find();
 $apiInstance = new BankIO\Sdk\Api\CommonServicesApi(
-    // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
+    // If you want use custom http client, pass your client which implements `Http\Client\HttpClient`.
-    // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
+    // This is optional, `HTTPlug` will be used as default.
+    $client,
     $config
 );
-$organisation = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
+$associate_array['organisation'] = 'organisation_example'; // string | This identification is denoting the addressed bankIO organisation.
 The organisation is the \"name\" attribute of the organisation structure.
 Its value is constant at least throughout the lifecycle of a given consent.
-$payment_service = 'payment_service_example'; // string | Payment service:  Possible values are: * payments * bulk-payments * periodic-payments
+$associate_array['payment_service'] = 'payment_service_example'; // string | Payment service:  Possible values are: * payments * bulk-payments * periodic-payments
-$payment_product = 'payment_product_example'; // string | The addressed payment product endpoint, e.g. for SEPA Credit Transfers (SCT).
+$associate_array['payment_product'] = 'payment_product_example'; // string | The addressed payment product endpoint, e.g. for SEPA Credit Transfers (SCT).
 The ASPSP will publish which of the payment products/endpoints will be supported.
 The following payment products are supported:   - sepa-credit-transfers   - instant-sepa-credit-transfers   - target-2-payments   - cross-border-credit-transfers   - pain.001-sepa-credit-transfers   - pain.001-instant-sepa-credit-transfers   - pain.001-target-2-payments   - pain.001-cross-border-credit-transfers  **Remark:** For all SEPA Credit Transfer based endpoints which accept XML encoding,  the XML pain.001 schemes provided by EPC are supported by the ASPSP as a minimum for the body content.
 Further XML schemes might be supported by some communities.  **Remark:** For cross-border and TARGET-2 payments only community wide pain.001 schemes do exist.
 There are plenty of country specificic scheme variants.
-$payment_id = 'payment_id_example'; // string | Resource identification of the generated payment initiation resource.
+$associate_array['payment_id'] = 'payment_id_example'; // string | Resource identification of the generated payment initiation resource.
-$x_request_id = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
+$associate_array['x_request_id'] = '99391c7e-ad88-49ec-a2ad-99ddcb1f7721'; // string | ID of the request, unique to the call, as determined by the initiating party.
-$digest = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
+$associate_array['digest'] = 'SHA-256=hl1/Eps8BEQW58FJhDApwJXjGY4nr1ArGDHIT25vq6A='; // string | Is contained if and only if the \"Signature\" element is contained in the header of the request.
-$signature = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
+$associate_array['signature'] = 'keyId="SN=9FA1,CA=CN=D-TRUST%20CA%202-1%202015,O=D-Trust%20GmbH,C=DE",algorithm="rsa-sha256", headers="Digest X-Request-ID PSU-ID TPP-Redirect-URI Date", signature="Base64(RSA-SHA256(signing string))"'
 ; // string | A signature of the request by the TPP on application level.
 This might be mandated by ASPSP.
-$tpp_signature_certificate = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
+$associate_array['tpp_signature_certificate'] = 'tpp_signature_certificate_example'; // string | The certificate used for signing the request, in base64 encoding.
 Must be contained if a signature is contained.
-$psu_ip_address = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding http request IP Address field between PSU and TPP.
+$associate_array['psu_ip_address'] = '192.168.8.78'; // string | The forwarded IP Address header field consists of the corresponding http request IP Address field between PSU and TPP.
-$psu_ip_port = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
+$associate_array['psu_ip_port'] = 1234; // string | The forwarded IP Port header field consists of the corresponding HTTP request IP Port field between PSU and TPP, if available.
-$psu_accept = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept'] = 'psu_accept_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_charset = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_charset'] = 'psu_accept_charset_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_encoding = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_encoding'] = 'psu_accept_encoding_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_accept_language = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
+$associate_array['psu_accept_language'] = 'psu_accept_language_example'; // string | The forwarded IP Accept header fields consist of the corresponding HTTP request Accept header fields between PSU and TPP, if available.
-$psu_user_agent = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
+$associate_array['psu_user_agent'] = 'psu_user_agent_example'; // string | The forwarded Agent header field of the HTTP request between PSU and TPP, if available.
-$psu_http_method = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
+$associate_array['psu_http_method'] = 'psu_http_method_example'; // string | HTTP method used at the PSU ?
 TPP interface, if available.
 Valid values are: * GET * POST * PUT * PATCH * DELETE
-$psu_device_id = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
+$associate_array['psu_device_id'] = '99435c7e-ad88-49ec-a2ad-99ddcb1f5555'; // string | UUID (Universally Unique Identifier) for a device, which is used by the PSU, if available.
 UUID identifies either a device or a device dependant application installation.
 In case of an installation identification this ID needs to be unaltered until removal from device.
-$psu_geo_location = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.
+$associate_array['psu_geo_location'] = 'GEO:52.506931;13.144558'; // string | The forwarded Geo Location of the corresponding http request between PSU and TPP if available.

 try {
-    $result = $apiInstance->getPaymentInitiationAuthorisation($organisation, $payment_service, $payment_product, $payment_id, $x_request_id, $digest, $signature, $tpp_signature_certificate, $psu_ip_address, $psu_ip_port, $psu_accept, $psu_accept_charset, $psu_accept_encoding, $psu_accept_language, $psu_user_agent, $psu_http_method, $psu_device_id, $psu_geo_location);
+    $result = $apiInstance->getPaymentInitiationAuthorisation($associate_array);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling CommonServicesApi->getPaymentInitiationAuthorisation: ', $e->getMessage(), PHP_EOL;